carlosedp/zio-temporal-hello/Readme.md

 Since the workflows can be shared between client and worker which could be split in the future, it's code is in the  [`shared`](./shared/src/) directory.

-The app uses `zio-http` to publish Prometheus metrics from `zio-metrics` library.
+## Usage

 ## Usage

-Start the Temporal stack using the provided docker-compose file:
+Start the Temporal full stack using the provided docker-compose file:

 ```sh
 docker-compose up -d